You have certain choices regarding information collection and communications options including:

-The California Consumer Privacy Act (CCPA) grants California consumers the following rights:
+Specifically, California grants their consumers the following rights:

 For a description of the categories of personal information that Wood Partners collects, uses, or shares, see section 1 above.
-As noted above, Wood Partners does not sell Wood Partners-Collected PI to third parties.
+As noted, Wood Partners does not sell Wood Partners-Collected PI to third parties.

-To make a CCPA request, email Wood Partners at email@example.com, send us a letter to 3715 Northside Parkway, Suite 4-600, Atlanta, Georgia 30327 (Attention: Legal Department), or call us toll-free at 1-888-596-6378.
+There are three ways for California consumers to exercise their privacy rights: (i) email us at email@example.com, (ii) send us a letter to 3715 Northside Parkway, Suite 4-600, Atlanta, Georgia 30327 (Attention: Legal Department), or (iii) call us toll-free at 1-888-596-6378.
 To ensure continued protection of your personal information, you will need to provide information that will allow us to verify your identity.
-Wood Partners will respond within 45 days of receiving the CCPA request.
+Wood Partners will respond within 45 days of receiving the privacy request.